telerik/xaml-docs/controls/radgridview/events/column-resize-event.md

 >You can resize columns only if __CanUserResizeColumns__ is set to __True__ (which is the default value).

-Through the __ColumnWidthChangingEventArgs__ of its event handler you can set the following:
+Through the __ColumnWidthChangingEventArgs__ of its event handler you can access the following:

 * __Cancel__: Setting this to **True** cancels the resizing of the current column.